adlnet/xAPI-Spec/xAPI.md

 an agent object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
 This agent MUST be identified by account, and MUST use the consumer key as the account name field.
-If the OAuth consumer is a registered application,then the token request endpoint MUST be used as the account homePage, otherwise the temporary credentials endpoint must be used as the account homePage.
+If the OAuth consumer is a registered application, then the token request endpoint MUST be used as the account homePage, otherwise the temporary credentials endpoint must be used as the account homePage.